 f) the efforts and outputs of the ITU-T Conformity Assessment Steering Committee (CASC) under the leadership of ITU-T Study Group 11;

-g) Resolution 177 (Rev. Busan, 2014) of the Plenipotentiary Conference, on conformance and interoperability (C&I);
+g) Resolution 177 (Rev. Dubai,2018) of the Plenipotentiary Conference, on conformance and interoperability (C&I);

-h) Resolution 197 (Busan, 2014) of the Plenipotentiary Conference, on facilitating the Internet of things (IoT) to prepare for a globally connected world;
+h) Resolution 197 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on facilitating the Internet of things (IoT) to prepare for a globally connected world;

-i) Resolution 47 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on enhancement of knowledge and effective application of ITU Recommendations in developing countries, including C&I testing of systems manufactured on the basis of ITU Recommendations;
+i) Resolution 47 (Rev. Buenos Aires,2017) of the World Telecommunication Development Conference (WTDC), on enhancement of knowledge and effective application of ITU Recommendations in developing countries, including C&I testing of systems manufactured on the basis of ITU Recommendations;

 j) Resolution ITU-R 62 (Rev. Geneva, 2015) of the Radiocommunication Assembly, on studies related to testing for conformance with Recommendations of the ITU Radiocommunication Sector (ITU-R) and interoperability of radiocommunication equipment and systems,